hodinsay/portfolio-website-template/README.md

 # Din Ho Portfolio Website Template
-A modern, semantic, and responsive portfolio website template for web developers and software engineers to utilize and deploy for **free** through `Netlify`.
+A 100 points modern, semantic, and responsive portfolio website template for web developers and software engineers to utilize and deploy for **free** through `Netlify`.
 The website is accessible on tablet and mobile devices.
 Google Lighthouse audit scored: `100 Performance`, `100 Accessibility`, `100 Best Practices`, `100 SEO`.

 **Link to website:** https://hodinportfoliotemplate.netlify.app/